Sarah Kyolaba: Life in London

 Kyolaba ran Krishna's Restaurant in Upton Road, West Ham, London, from 1997 until at least 1998.
 The restaurant served dishes such as stewed goat, muchomo (barbecued meat with salad) and ekigere (cow hoof in gravy).
 It was closed down for a time in November 1997 after environmental health inspectors found cockroaches and mice in the kitchen.
-Kyolaba avoided prison by pleading guilty at Snaresbrook Crown Court, where she received a two-year conditional discharge, and had to pay £1,000 towards the prosecution's costs.
+Kyolaba avoided jail by pleading guilty at Snaresbrook Crown Court, where she received a two-year conditional discharge and had to pay £1,000 towards the prosecution's costs.

-After Amin's death in Jeddah in 2003, Kyolaba called him a "true African hero" and a "wonderful father", adding, "He was just a normal person, not a monster.
-He was a jolly person, very entertaining and kind".
+After Amin's death in Jeddah in 2003, Kyolaba called him a "true African hero", adding, he was "a good man, a good husband, a loving father and a great grandfather."
 At the time of her death, she was running a hair salon in Tottenham, north London and living nearby in Palmers Green.

-Their son Faisal Wangita was jailed for the death of a Somali man in 2007.
+Their son Faisal Wangita was jailed for charges related to the murder of a Somali man in 2007.

 Death

-Kyolaba died from cancer on 11 June 2015 in London's Royal Free Hospital.
+Kyolaba died on 11 June 2015 in London's Royal Free Hospital.
+Contacts in London say she developed a large tumour and had lost a lot of blood which likely pointed to cancer as the cause of death.